Vodafone customers may have access to 5G sooner than expected, with the telco today confirming plans to switch on 5G sites in the coming weeks.

 We do know that the first 5G-ready phones available on Vodafone plans are the Samsung Galaxy S20 5G, Samsung Galaxy S20+ 5G, and Samsung Galaxy S20 Ultra 5G.
 All three devices are currently open to pre-order from Vodafone and other retailers, and will arrive in stores early March.

 Vodafone has stated that it has no plans to charge customers extra for 5G access.
-Currently, the telco’s 4G phone plans begin at $40 per month for 10GB of full-speed data, plus unlimited data capped at 1.5Mbps.
+Currently, the telco’s 4G phone plans begin at $40 per month for 10GB of full-speed data, plus unlimited data capped at 2Mbps.
+Plans go up to $120 for 150GB, with 25Mbps capped speed once you run out of data.

 The following table shows a selection of published Vodafone phone plans for the 128GB Samsung Galaxy S20+ 5G on Canstar Blue’s database, listed in order of cost, from the lowest to highest and then by data allowance, largest to smallest.
 Use our comparison tool to see plans from a range of other providers.
 This is a selection of products with links to a referral partner.